-So what are update letters, what are they for, and should you write any?
+Medical school update letters, what are they?
+Should you write any?

 The purpose is right there in the name, they are letters that provide some sort of update, hopefully, one that is meaningful.

-Stated differently, update letters let your medical schools know you are still actively involved in the kind of activities that make you competitive.
+Stated differently, medical school update letters let your schools know you are still actively involved in the kind of activities that make you competitive.